A former principal, teacher, and tutor, Kenna works online as a curriculum writer and writes about educational technology.

-Not only do schools need curricula, so do educational consultants, afterschool care programs, and summer camps.
-These educational groups post on job boards advertising for qualified curriculum developers to manage their programs to meet standards, including current state requirements.
+Not only do schools need curricula, but so do educational consultants, afterschool care programs, and summer camps.
+These educational groups post job boards advertising for qualified curriculum developers to manage their programs to meet standards, including current state requirements.

 Most of these jobs require classroom experience.
 I was fortunate to have teaching experience in a conventional classroom, managing my lesson plans and materials.
-If like me, you have already learned how to formulate a standard curriculum, you can organize that expertise into a secondary occupation and enhance your earnings with a home-based job.
+If, like me, you have already learned how to formulate a standard curriculum, you can organize that expertise into a secondary occupation and enhance your earnings with a home-based job.

 4. Teaching Materials Provider

-If, like me, as a teacher, you created copious amounts of teaching materials through trial and error to develop unique and fresh content, why not offer the materials to other institutions or homeschool families.
+If, like me, as a teacher, you created copious amounts of teaching materials through trial and error to develop unique and fresh content, why not offer the materials to other institutions or homeschool families?
 Websites such as Super Teacher Worksheets and Teachers Pay Teachers empower you to submit your lesson plans, activities, special projects, classroom games or decorations, and whatever.